Nikhil-1503/30-days-of-javascript/README.md

 1. Debounce
     - Implement a debounce function that takes a function and a delay as arguments.
 The returned function should ensure that the original function is not called more than once in the specified delay.

+1. Fun with API
+    - Write a function getData that returns a Promise.
+Use this function to fetch data from two different APIs sequentially, and return the combined result.